Bloom Energy: History

 In 2020, in preparation of a possible critical demand for ventilators during the COVID-19 pandemic; Bloom pivoted its operation to repair and refurbish ventilators for the state of California. and helped provide a mobile vaccination clinic to about 80,000 individuals.
-After generating hydrogen from its SOEC at NASA’s Ames Research Center in Mountain View, California, to excellent results, generating hydrogen with 20–25% more efficiency than traditional methods; in November 2022, Bloom Energy's Delaware factory began manufacturing its high-volume commercial electrolyzer, the largest and most efficient in the world to date, producing 20-25% more hydrogen per MW than either proton exchange membrane (PEM) or alkaline electrolyzers.
+After generating hydrogen from its SOEC at NASA’s Ames Research Center in Mountain View, California, with 20–25% more efficiency than traditional methods; in November 2022, Bloom Energy's Delaware factory began manufacturing its high-volume commercial electrolyzer, the largest and most efficient in the world to date, producing 20-25% more hydrogen per MW than either proton exchange membrane (PEM) or alkaline electrolyzers.

 In November 2024, Bloom Energy partnered with SK Eternix to power two Eco Parks with Bloom SOFCs by Spring 2026, in Chungju, North Chungcheong Province, South Korea, the largest fuel cell installation in history.
 The same month, the company agreed to expand its existing SOFC installation with Quanta Computers by 150%, in order to power critical artificial intelligence (AI) industry hardware, and was contracted by American Electric Power (AEP) to provide a GW of fuel cell capacity to industrial customers on-site, supporting an increasing demand for energy to fuel the needs of data centers, especially those powering AI.

 In February 2025, digital infrastructure company Equinix increased its Bloom contract to exceed 100 MW of combined electricity to power its International Business Exchange (IBX) data centers throughout the U.S. That month, the company also entered a carbon capture partnership with Chart Industries to provide low-emission, always-on, near zero-carbon power using natural gas and carbon sequestration technology for high-energy consumption industries, to meet the increasing demands of AI and cryptocurrency.

+In April 2026, Bloom Energy and Oracle announced a partnership for 2.8 gigawatts of Bloom Energy's fuel cell capacity.
+This would include Project Jupiter, a 2.45 gigawatt data center in Doña Ana County, New Mexico, powered entirely by Bloom Energy's products.
+Oracle claimed that this partnership would "dramatically reduce water use" compared to using a previously planned natural gas power plant.

+In July 2026, Bloom Energy reported record quarterly revenue of $1.07 billion (up 165% year-over-year), raised full-year 2026 revenue guidance to $3.9 to $4.2 billion, and disclosed a total backlog of approximately $20 billion including product backlog approaching $6billion.